bhecquet/seleniumRobot/doc/chap2_Installation.md

 - TestNG (execute testNG tests)

 SeleniumRobot needs Java 8 to be compiled.

+It has also been tested with IntelliJ, however this requires the AspectJ compiler plugin which is not available in community version.
+A solution may be to compile seleniumRobot using maven.

+Sometimes, eclipse does not get the same environment variables than the system.
+This can block mobile testing when it search for `node` installed on system.
+Simply add the path to node installation to `PATH` environment variable (e.g: `$PATH:/usr/local/bin`)

 #### Sign artifact for deploy phase ####
 OSS needs artifacts to be signed before being deployed